Music

 Credits 1

-An introduction to the fundamentals of organ playing.
-This course is especially designed for the beginner.
+This course is an introduction to the fundamentals of organ playing.
+It is especially designed for beginners.
 Not available for credit toward degree requirements.
 Repeatable credit.
+Offered alternate years.

 MU 111: Basic Musicianship